-c) Booth: a booth would be a very good venue to attract potential interested prospects; distribute promotional material; show promotional videos and conduct individual meetings with investors.
+Booth: if there is a possibility to rent a space for a booth it would be a very good venue to attract potential interested prospects; distribute promotional material; show promotional videos and conduct individual meetings with investors.

-d) Networking events: included in the Conference program such as lunches, cocktail mixers, etc. If worked properly, these events provide excellent opportunities to meet and interact with a potentially large number of prospective investors.
+Networking events included in the forum program such as lunches, cocktail mixers, etc. If worked properly, these events provide excellent opportunities to meet and interact with a potentially large number of prospective investors.

-2. Delegation Composition: the make-up of the delegation is very important as it can and should be used to support and further Jordan's unified message.
+Delegation Composition: the make-up of the delegation is very importat as it can and should be used to support and further Jordan's unified message.
 The Jordan delegation should be a public-private partnership of very professional, knowledgeable and organized businesspeople with common objectives and messages that will aggressively take full advantage of the opportunity offered by this event to build the image of their country and generate business leads.